exercism/rust/exercises/practice/sum-of-multiples/.approaches/introduction.md

 ## Which approach to use?

 - Computing the sum from factors can be efficient if we have a small number of factors and/or if they are large compared to the limit, because this will result in a small number of multiples to deduplicate.
-However, as the number of factors increases or if they are small, the number of multiples grows quickly and this approach can result in a lot of work to deduplicate them.
-This approach's complexity is also difficult to pinpoint because it is dependent on both the number and the size of the factors, making its performance vary wildly.
+  However, as the number of multiples grows, this approach can result in a lot of work to deduplicate them.
 - Computing the sum by iterating the whole range is less efficient for large ranges when the number of factors is small and/or when they are large.
-However, this approach has the advantage of having stable complexity that is only dependent on the limit and the number of factors.
+  However, this approach has the advantage of having stable complexity that is only dependent on the limit and the number of factors, since there is no deduplication involved.
   It also avoids any additional memory allocation.

 For more information, check the [Performance article][article-performance].